aninjaturtle/aninjaturtle.github.com/_posts/core-samples/2014-11-24-jekyll-introduction.md

 ---
 layout: post
 category : blog
-tagline: "Supporting tagline"
-tags : [intro, beginner, jekyll, tutorial] img : /images/1.jpg
+tagline: A helpful introduction to the Jekyll framework. tags : [intro, beginner, jekyll, tutorial] img : /images/blog/b1.png
-blurb: This Jekyll introduction will outline specifically  what Jekyll is and why you would want to use it.
-Directly following the intro we'll learn exactly _how_ Jekyll does what it does.
+blurb: I am going to leave this up as my first blog in the interest of people knowing how I built this website.
 ---
 {% include JB/setup %}